waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### B. Agent & Tool Usage Notes
 - **`pc_navigator_agent`:** This agent has been successfully used to navigate the PC menu.
 It is a reliable tool for depositing and withdrawing Pokémon.
 - **`automated_explorer`:** The tool's core logic now checks the WKG for SURF capability, allowing it to plan paths across water even if the player is not currently surfing.
 This is a more robust, permanent solution.

-### C. Tile Mechanics
-- **PC Interaction:** Must be activated from the tile directly below the PC (Y+1), facing up.
-- **Warp Tiles:** Most 1x1 warps are instant.
-Larger 2x1 or 1x2 warps require moving onto the tile and then into the impassable boundary.
-- **Ledge Traversal:** Moving down onto a ledge tile from above (Y-1) automatically moves the player to the tile below the ledge (Y+2) in a single button press.
-- **SURF Initiation:** Interacting with a water tile's edge brings up the SURF prompt directly.

 ## IV.
 Battle Plans & Strategies
 ### A. Rival Pixel (Silph Co.
 Rematch)